Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Broadband X-ray Spectroscopy

+We note that even when narrow Fe~K emission lines are detected, the Compton reflection hump remains undetected or weak in two AGN, Mrk~590 and PG~0804+761, indicating that a weak or undetected Compton hump is not exclusive to sources exhibiting only broad Fe~K emission lines.
+Some AGN lack a statistically significant Compton hump above 10\keV{}, even in the presence of Fe~K emission lines (broad or narrow), which can be fully explained by low net source counts ($\lesssim 10^{4}$) in their \nustar{} observations, reported in column~(9) of Table~\ref{table_obs_log}.

-\subsection{Probing Both Soft and Hard X-ray Excess: 0.3$-$78 keV Spectral Modeling}
+\subsection{Probing Both Soft and Hard X-ray Excess: 0.3--78 keV Spectral Modeling}

-Once the hard X-ray best-fit spectral models have been found for the sample, we extrapolate that model down to 0.3\keV{}, to see whether the same model can fit the whole 0.3$-$78\keV{} spectra or not.
-When the hard X-ray best-fit spectral model of an AGN can also explain the soft X-ray excess emission without the need for any extra blackbody or low-temperature Comptonization model, it will justify that the same physical mechanism is responsible for the origin of the soft X-ray excess emission, i.e., the relativistic reflection from an accretion disk with variable density.
-If the hard X-ray spectral model cannot fully describe the soft X-ray band and a warm Comptonization model is indeed needed, we can conclude that the origin of the observed soft X-ray excess is the relativistic disk reflection together with a warm coronal emission.
-We present our methodology of fitting the hard-to-soft X-ray excess emission as a flowchart in Fig.~2 (Step~2).
-The 0.3$-$78\keV{} joint \xmm{}/\nustar{} spectral modeling of the sample shows that higher-density relativistic disk reflection can simultaneously fit the soft X-ray excess, broad Fe~K emission line, and Compton hump for 8 out of 11 AGN in our sample.
-For the remaining 3 AGN, an additional warm Comtonization model ({\tt compTT}) is still required to fit the soft X-ray excess.
-Fig.~A2 shows the \xmm{}/EPIC, \nustar{}/FPMA, and FPMB photon count spectra, the best-fit count spectral models of the sample along with the model components.
-We present the best-fit flux spectral model with components in Fig.~A3.
-The best-fit broadband (0.3$-$78\keV{}) spectral model parameters for each source are presented in Table~A2.
-In Appendix~\ref{sec:individual}, we discuss the hard-to-soft X-ray spectral fitting details for each source in the sample.
+Once the hard X-ray (3--78\keV{}) best-fit spectral models have been found for the sample, we extrapolate that model down to 0.3\keV{}, to see whether the same model can fit the whole 0.3$-$78\keV{} spectra or not.
+When the hard X-ray best-fit spectral model of an AGN can also explain the soft X-ray excess emission without the need for any extra blackbody or low-temperature Comptonization model, it will justify that the same physical mechanism is responsible for the origin of the soft X-ray excess emission, i.e., the relativistic reflection from an accretion disk with higher density.
+If the hard X-ray spectral model cannot fully describe the soft X-ray band and a warm Comptonization model is indeed required, we can conclude that the origin of the observed soft X-ray excess is relativistic disk reflection together with the warm coronal emission.
+Fig. 2 (Step 2) illustrates our methodology for fitting the hard-to-soft X-ray spectra.